MASSIVE spoilers for Persona 5 Royal ahead. You’ve been warned!

 The end, and the means

 One of the more nuanced elements of a redemption arc is what said arc asks of the audience – namely, does the narrative expect the audience to forgive that character?
 If the answer is yes, then the writer has to ensure that the former villain has not been presented as irredeemable.
 As in the earlier Zuko example, though Zuko has pursued Aang and co, he’s never killed anyone on-screen, or taken any other extreme measures against their crew.
 He manages to rise above his indoctrinated hatred, betray his father, and acknowledge his mistakes.
-Before his revelation in Book Three, he even shows sparks of promise and humanity in earlier seasons; he takes actions that either help a member (as when he saves Aang in the Blue Spirit episode) or help the world (as in the Book One finale episodes).
+Before his revelation in Book Three, he even shows sparks of promise and humanity in earlier seasons; he takes actions that either help one of the heroes (as when he saves Aang in the Blue Spirit episode) or help the world (as in the Book One finale episodes).
 Whereas, in the Darth Vader example, though he is redeemed at the end of Star Wars, the narrative doesn’t, in my opinion, ask the audience to forgive his previous actions.
 He’s simply presented as having made the right choice, in the end.
 And the fact that the arc ends in his death makes this redemption easier to accept.

 This is my other main issue with Akechi’s story – because he doesn’t die in Royal (as indicated by his appearance in the final cutscene), his redemption arc has shifted.
 The tragedy, and fixation that Joker has with ‘keeping his promise’ to his rival, presents Akechi as a tragic figure.
 Akechi’s actions, and role in the narrative, are too extreme for his character to be viewed this way – and yet, the storyline presents him as a character that should be forgiven (hence, why he rejoins Joker in the third semester).
 By highlighting the adults who abused and took advantage of him, the writers present Akechi as a hapless victim of circumstance.
 The audience is asked to forgive this character, who, by the way, still hasn’t been redeemed – he’s made the mistake, but failed to truly acknowledge his actions, or atone for them.
 He avoids punishment for his actions (at least, on-screen, as his final fate is left uncertain) and this is where the narrative fails him.
 The lack of nuance in Akechi’s characterization, and his heinous crimes push him past the point of no return.